HebaMak/eCommerce-HYF/README.md

 - the app link on Nitlify:
 https://incomparable-beignet-a0fda3.netlify.app/

-- the app fetch the data of products and categories buttons from given files for now.
+- the app fetch the data of products and categories buttons from this API: https://fakestoreapi.com/products.

 - the page consists of title, the categories buttons and all products like that:

 [![Header](https://res.cloudinary.com/hapiii/image/upload/v1668539497/HYF/React/ouru2f5ao9f4bva4pga9.png)](https://some-url.dev/)